AchimBartscht/AchimBartscht/README.md

 ### Hi there 👋
 I´m Achim from Hamburg and I´m going to start a new career as a Web Developer.
 Because of that I become a member of Neue Fische IT-Bootcamp in may 2023.

 One of my hobbies is motorcycling.
-Please take a look on my old but smooth running BMW
+Please take a look on my fine old BMW.

+This old **Beemer** was built in 1977.
+I had to overhaul
+- cylinders
+- cylinderheads
+- tank
+- seat

+All in all it´s a smooth running classic bike now.

 ![BMW R 60/7](https://maschinistenundsoehne.de/wp-content/uploads/2021/02/BMW_3.jpg)